weissec/internum/README.md

 For this reason, the functionality is dependant on specific packages being installed on the system.

 ### Supported Services:
-HTTP, HTTPS, RDP, VNC, FTP, TFTP, TELNET, SNMP, SMB, NFS, FINGER
+HTTP, HTTPS, RDP, VNC, FTP, TFTP, TELNET, SNMP, SMB, NFS, FINGER, SMTP

 ### Disclaimer:
 Service discovery is based only on IANA Service Name and Transport Protocol Port Number Registry.
 For this reason, services running on custom ports will not be tested.

 ### Requirements:
-Root privileges,
+Sudo privileges,
-Pre-installed packages
+Pre-installed packages (Nmap, Masscan, Eyewitness, SMBMap, SNMP-Check)